-Good, nutritious and light salad with tuna and lettuce.
-An easy way to watch your weight without feeling hungry all the time.
+This good, nutritious and light salad with tuna and lettuce is an easy way to watch your weight without feeling hungry all the time.

 - 1 can (6 oz) tuna chunk in water or oil (whatever you prefer more)